qoolixiloop/qool-latex-loop/README.md

 # Download my markdown files
-> They are not yet ready to be shared.
+> The files are not yet ready to be shared.
 But there is no need to wait, because I am going to share a trick, about how you can access the source code of any markdown web page on GitHub.
 Let's make three examples:
 >
-1. Wiki Home.md: This is the URL you see, when you visit my helloworld wiki homepage:
+1. Wiki Home.md: This is the URL you see, when you visit my Wiki helloworld homepage:
 >       https://github.com/qoolixiloop/qool-helloworld-loop/wiki
 1.1   Just add '/Home.md' as follows:
 >       https://github.com/qoolixiloop/qool-helloworld-loop/Wiki/Home.md
-1.2   And you will be relocated to following URL, where you can see the markdown source:
+1.2   And you will be relocated to the following URL, where you can see the markdown source:
 >     https://raw.githubusercontent.com/wiki/qoolixiloop/qool-helloworld-loop/Home.md
-2. Wiki pages: For all other wiki pages, it is even simpler, because the name of the file is already part of the URL.
+2. Wiki pages: For all other Wiki pages, it is even simpler, because the name of the file is already part of the URL.
       You just need to add '.md' at the end.
 >      https://github.com/qoolixiloop/qool-markdown-loop/wiki/browser-navigation-with-grip-running.md
 3. README.md: If you like to see the markdown source code of this README page, just enter the follwing URL or log into GitHub and click the "raw" button: